jvrck/bb-ripper/README.md

 ### Running the docker image

-To run the image, create a docker environment file with the variables required named `docenv`.
+To run the docker image: Create a Docker environment file with the variables required, named `docenv`.
 Create a directory named `data` to store the repositories.
 This directory will be mounted to the `/data` volume in the container.

 The repository contains a file named `docenv.example` that is a template for the `docenv` file.